 Myth vs Reality: The Influence Of Pop Culture

-Many movies bring the idea of multiple personalities to life, and almost all of them lean heavily on dramatic license rather than psycho-scientific accuracy.
-In Fight Club, the narrator doesn't just have an alternate personality, he also interacts with the persona of Tyler Durden.
+Many movies have brought the idea of multiple personalities to life, and almost all of them lean heavily on dramatic license rather than psychiatric accuracy.
+In Fight Club, the narrator doesn't just have an alternate personality, he also interacts with the persona of Tyler Durden — a behavioral quirk which the classic diagnosis does not include.
 Alfred Hitchcock's Psycho features a similar version of the condition, while Split showcases its antagonist's 23 personalities in all their deliberately distinct glory.

 It would be easy to label the fictional portrayals of DID as just that — fiction — while reality stands apart.
 But many psychiatrists have pointed out the relationship between the representation of multiple personalities in popular fiction and the manifestation of the condition in real life people.
 In fact, even the first psychiatric cases of "multiplex personality" in the late 1800s came to light after the publication of Robert Lewis Stevenson's Dr. Jekyll & Mr Hyde.